-The added dimension of agents' choice of execution location, however, exposes hosts to additional congestion and volatility.
-We propose that agents use a system that creates incentives for hosts to participate, provides agents feedback about the costs of their actions, and allows agents of heterogeneous priorities to operate simultaneously.
+from hosts.
+We propose that agents use a system that creates incentives for hosts to participate, provides agents with the costs of their actions, and allows agents of heterogeneous priorities to operate simultaneously.

 We construct a resource-allocation policy where hosts take bids from agents for prioritized access to computational resources (CPU time).
-The priority of access to a resource an agent receives is proportional to its bid relative to the sum of all current bids at the host.
-Hosts collect revenues from each agent at a rate equal to the agents' bids.
+The rate at which an agent computes is proportional to its bid relative to the sum of all current bids at the host.
+Hosts collect revenues from each agent at a rate equal to the agent's bid.